Frequently Asked Questions

 A: Our approach to “listen – make – review” means that for most modules students will go through cycles of learning about a topic, spending time getting hands on and making something, and then sharing what they have made with the rest of the group to get feedback and learn from others experiences.
 This cycle means that we aim to work in half day blocks (vs a more traditional 2 hour lecture block).
 For part time students this may mean trying to block out 1-2 whole or half days per week.

-Q: Is the major campus for 2021 students in the Bloomsbury?
+Q: Is the major campus for 2022 students in the UCL East Campus?

 Q: What extent of data visualization, programming languages, and deep learning algorithms will the students be exposed to?
 (What kinds of programming languages or tools).